(Updated Oct. 10, 2018)

 Boehringer Ingelheim, the manufacturer of the blood thinner Pradaxa, was linked to severe and fatal cases of excessive bleeding, similar to Xarelto.
 One thousand patients died of complications caused by the drug before an antidote was available in October 2015.

 Xarelto presents an even higher risk of excessive bleeding than Pradaxa.

-In 2012, 4,000 claims were consolidated in a multidistrict litigation, accusing the company of failure to warn and wrongful death.
+In 2012, 4,000 claims were consolidated into a multidistrict litigation, accusing the company of failure to warn and wrongful death.
 Boehringer Ingelheim tried to resist litigation and allegedly thwarted the discovery process when 50,000 documents were lost, resulting in a $1 million fine.
 Their efforts were fruitless in the end; in 2014, Boehringer Ingelheim agreed to pay $650 million to settle all 4,000 claims.
 On average, each claimant received around $162,500.

 According to a study published by JAMA Internal Medicine, Xarelto presents an even higher risk of excessive bleeding than Pradaxa.